 - Have you noticed them crying a lot?
 Puffy cheeks and red eyes can indicate they've been crying in private.

 - Has their performance at school or work gone downhill lately?

-- Have you noticed significant changes in their eating habits?
-I.e. eating a lot or little.
+- Have you noticed significant changes in their eating habits, such as eating more or less than usual?

-- Have you noticed a change in how they speak?
-I.e. rapidly, incoherently, or slowly.
+- Have you noticed a change in how they speak - rapidly, incoherently, or slowly?

 - Do they seem to be spending extravagant amounts of money?

-Remember that every mental health problem has its own signs and symptoms.
-Often these can be missed or dismissed as quirky character traits.
-If you have a feeling something isn't quite right with someone you know very well, then chances are it's not.
-It is vital to listen to those base instincts when they kick in because they could be the only reason that person gets the help they need.
+Remember that every mental health problem has its own signs and symptoms - often these can be missed or dismissed as quirky character traits.
+But, if you have a feeling something isn't quite right with someone you know very well, then chances are, it's not.
+It’s really important to listen to those gut instincts, these could be the only way your loved one gets the help they need.